halt9k/interactive-fluid-dynamics/README.md

 Made with c++, DirectX, Qt UI, OpenMP optimizations

-Sources has too raw quality yet to be published, but may provide them on request.
+Sources have too raw quality yet to be published, but may provide them on request.

 On the next images:
 - Two fluids are simulated, in this setup they bechave close to low dense bubble (~air) in liquid.